Tool Introduction

 TI-RADS grading usually includes:

-- TI-RADS Grade 4: Suspicious malignant nodule, malignant risk between 5% and 80%, usually subdivided into 4A (low risk), 4B (medium risk), 4C (high risk) based on characteristics, fine-needle aspiration biopsy is usually recommended.
+- TI-RADS 4: Suspicious malignant nodule, malignant risk between 5% and 80%, usually subdivided into 4A (low risk), 4B (medium risk), 4C (high risk) based on characteristics, fine-needle aspiration biopsy is usually recommended.

 Understanding these grades is crucial for patients to comprehend their examination results, but all diagnostic and treatment decisions must be made under the guidance of a professional doctor.